OpenUpSA/openupsa.github.io/_articles/call-out-for-help.md

 date: 2017-02-06
 homepage: true
 short: |
-    Code for South Africa and SAFLII are currently creating the largest digital repository of freely available gazettes online.
+    Code for South Africa and SAFLII need your help to build the largest digital collection of freely available gazettes.
 image: old-gazettes.jpg
 tools:
 - name: opengazettes
 types: